...

 Kichijōji SUNROAD Shopping District (吉祥寺サンロード商店街)

-Soon after you getting out of Kichijoji Station’s north exit, Kichijōji SUNROAD Shopping District is on your face.
+Soon after you leave Kichijoji Station’s north exit, Kichijōji SUNROAD Shopping District will be in your face!
 The 300-meter-long shopping street is fully covered.
-So, when the weather conditions aren’t ideal for sightseeing, come to Kichijōji SUNROAD Shopping District for eating and souvenir shopping!
+So when the weather conditions are not ideal for sightseeing, come by Kichijōji SUNROAD Shopping District for eating and souvenir shopping!

 • SHOE・PLAZA (シュー・プラザ)